foundations-fall-2016/session4/readme.md

 ## Homework

-1. Midterm files are located [here](http://daniel.deverell.com/css-files/_midterm-files.zip). http://daniel.deverell.com/css-files/_midterm-files.zip.
+1. Midterm time!
+Files are located [here](http://daniel.deverell.com/css-files/_midterm-files.zip). http://daniel.deverell.com/css-files/_midterm-files.zip.
 You need select one layout from the samples,  write HTML for the content (.txt files are provided for convenience), and create CSS to match the layout.
+Be sure to use `white-space: pre;` for the poetry where appropriate.
+2. Style the popover and create close using methods similar to class 2 (a 'X' close button).
+Add an overlay that can also be clicked on to dismiss the popover.

 ## Reading